 I was talking to my best friend recently and out of the blew she asked me if I knew about an Otome game called “Mystic Messenger”, since I am the gaming expert and her knowledge in the field is quite limited in general.
 Considering I’m usually not into Otomes, this time I found myself completely unprepared and I brushed it off with a simple “nah, never heard of it”.
 An ex collegue introduced the game to her and she tried it out on her phone for a bit, the moment she sent me a screenshot where I could see a fake messenger chat with a few characters, my interest suddenly spiked up and I convinced myself to give it a shot as well.
 The people who know me are well aware of my weakness for stories that involve you in first person, especially when they are engaging and do not bore you to death with flat narrative and a not so convincing writing.
 Mystic Messenger is a smartphone app developed by Cheritz and released in July 8, 2016 (for Android), August 18, 2016 (for iOS).
 It was awarded as Best Indie Game at the 2017 Korea Game Awards.

 Okay, stop right there, I know what you’re thinking.
-If MM is a merely a phone application, how is it related to PC gaming in any way?
+If MM is suppiosed to be a phone application, how is it related to PC gaming in any way?
 Well, the answer to your question is rather simple; there actually is a way to play Android/iOS games on your computer (ofc!), so let me get into it in a moment and keep reading to know more! 😉

 The plot: Mystic Messenger is actually not a simple dating simulator, not at all.
 There is a huge background that literally splits in different routes depending on the character you choose and mode you select (Casual Story, Deep Story and Another Story).